Hazard perception test

 The hazard perception test is part of the United Kingdom driving test.
 The test is intended to check a candidate’s ability to detect developing situations that require a motorist to take some action, such as changing speed or direction.

 The test was introduced in 2002 and updated in 2015 with computer generated clips replacing the live action videos.

+An almost identical test of the same name is used in the Australian state of New South Wales in order to get a provisional P1 licence.
+Similar tests are also required in the Australian states of Victoria and Western Australia.